How long until HRT works?

 Month 3: Most vasomotor symptoms significantly better.
 Cognitive symptoms may be improving.

 Months 4-6: Full effects usually evident.
-Adjustments may be discussed with your clinician.
+Adjustments may be discussed with your physician.

 • Severe side effects that do not improve